atosatto/vagrant-sqlphp/README.md

 since it is caused by the fact that nfs is not installed on the virtual machine.
 This will be installed during the provisioning.

 To share folders or files with the VM you have simply to put them into the `<vagrant-web-path>/workspace`.
-In fact this directory is mounted via NFS on the `/home/vagrant/workspace` directory of the VM.
+This directory is mounted via NFS on the `/home/vagrant/workspace` directory of the VM.

 Contribute
 ----------